AntonioGargaro/Beamery-Preintro-CV/README.md

+# My CV Webpage
-Hi, this is my web page CV to let you know a bit about me.
+Hi, this is my CV webpage to let you know a bit about me, what projects I've work on and some of my achievements.
 I developed this project in basic HTML5, CSS and JavaScript.
 This web page is hosted live at https://antoniogargaro.github.io/Beamery-Preintro-CV/.